-- 8. Question: How are the regions and awards allocated and determined for Canada?
+- 7. Question: How are the regions and awards allocated and determined for northern Canada?
 Is it by the location of the trainee, academic supervisor or the host partner organization?
-Response: The location of the host employer partner organization defines the applicant's regional funding pool.
-Please refer to the funding opportunity for more information.
-The host partner organization locations are used to determine funding pool divisions. - 9.
+Response: The host partner organization locations are used to determine funding pool divisions. - 8.
+Question: Regarding flow of funds, if both institutions are CIHR eligible, can 70% come from an academic institution and 30% from a host partner organization?
+Response: While this may be more complicated, yes. - 9.
 Question: At some universities, doctoral trainees receive a funding package that includes tuition coverage.
 If I accept the HSI Fellowship, will my university funding package be affected?
 Will I still need to pay tuition given I will be at my host partner organization for at least 60% of my time?